CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 **Introduction to the script**

-The authors for this content have developed a scripted solution to assist in automating some common baseline image build tasks.
+We have used a scripted solution available in [Github](https://github.com/shawntmeyer/WVD) to assist in automating some common baseline image build tasks.
 The script includes a UI form, enabling you to quickly select which actions to perform.
 The end result will be a custom master image that incorporates Microsoft's main business applications, along with the necessary policies and settings for an optimized user experience.

 The UI form offers the following actions:

-**Office 365 ProPlus**

--   Install the **latest** version of Office 365 ProPlus monthly channel.
+   - **Office 365 ProPlus** - Install the **latest** version of Office 365 ProPlus monthly channel

-**OneDrive for Business**

--   Install the **latest** version of OneDrive for Business *per-machine*.
+   - **OneDrive for Business** - Install the **latest** version of OneDrive for Business *per-machine*.

-**Microsoft Teams**

--   Install the **latest** version of Microsoft Teams *per-machine*.
+   - **Microsoft Teams** - Install the **latest** version of Microsoft Teams *per-machine*.

-**Microsoft Edge Chromium**

--   Install the **latest** version of Microsoft Edge Enterprise.
+   - **Microsoft Edge Chromium** - Install the **latest** version of Microsoft Edge Enterprise.

-**FSLogix Profile Containers**

--   Install the **latest** version of the FSLogix Agent.
+   - **FSLogix Profile Containers** - Install the **latest** version of the FSLogix Agent and apply recommended settings.

--   Apply recommended settings.

-**OS Settings**

--   Apply the recommended WVD settings for image capture.
+   - **OS Settings** - Apply the recommended WVD settings for image capture.

 **Running the script**